 The Chambers family lived at Haggs Farm from 1898 to 1910.
-It is difficult to overstate the importance the farm and the Chambers family had in the development of Lawrence as a writer.
+It is difficult to overstate the importance that the farm and its inhabitants, the Chambers family, had in the development of Lawrence as a writer.
 Much of his early work is based in this rural environment, with the Chambers family members providing models for various characters, best known being their daughter Jessie (‘Miriam’) who is a central character in ‘Sons & Lovers’, and was Lawrence’s first love.

 ‘Whatever I forget, I shall never forget the Haggs – I loved it so.
 I loved to come to you all, it really was a new life began in me there.
 The water pippin by the door – those maiden-blush roses that Flower (the horse) would lean over and eat – and Trip (the bull terrier) floundering round – and stewed figs for tea in winter, and in August green stewed apples.’
 (1928 letter)

 The exact route that Lawrence and Jessie took

 The walk across the fields from Eastwood to Haggs Farm is a walk that Lawrence and Jessie Chambers made regularly – she describes it in her book ‘DH Lawrence: A Personal Record’.

 ‘Then Lawrence and I would set off for my home literally burdened with books.
 During the walk we discussed what we had read last, but our discussion was not exactly criticism, indeed it was not criticism at all, but vivid recreation of the substance of our reading.’